Watch Alchemist Accelerator’s Demo Day right here

 Visage

 Smart crowdsourcing platform allowing companies to find and engage instantly with diverse talent.
-Team: Joss Leufrancois (co-founded Aldelia, a $50 million recruitment business established in nine countries), Emmanuel Marboeuf (former technical expert and international speaker in cyberdefense Iinovation).
+Team: Joss Leufrancois (co-founded Aldelia, a $50 million recruitment business established in nine countries), Emmanuel Marboeuf (former technical expert and international speaker in cyberdefense innovation).

 Amper